linusg/prometheus-owntracks-exporter/README.md

 | `OWNTRACKS_URL` | Base URL to the OwnTracks Recorder's HTTP API (without `/api/...`) | |
 | `UPDATE_INTERVAL` | Interval in which the metrics are updated (in seconds) | `60` |

+When using the Docker image a few more environment variables are available (inherited) - see [here](https://github.com/tiangolo/uvicorn-gunicorn-docker#environment-variables).

 ### `prometheus.yml`

 ```yaml